Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Introduction

+There is a variant of the Lyapunov dimension (generally producing slightly larger values) based on the Kaplan--Yorke formula involving uniform Lyapunov exponents \cite{Anikushin2023LyapExp}.
+A classical result\footnote{This result holds in a much wider (than it is stated in \cite{KatokSB1980}) generality covering infinite-dimensional noninvertible systems in virtue of the variational principle and the Margulis--Ruelle inequality, see \cite{Thieullen1987, BlumentalYoung2017SRBmeasures}.} of Katok \cite{KatokSB1980} bounds the topological entropy from above via the sum of positive uniform Lyapunov exponents\footnote{Among control theorists, this sum is known as the \textit{restoration entropy}, see \cite{KawanPogromsky2021}.}.
+Along with the above, this illustrates relations between dimension, entropy, and volume in the context of uniform characteristics.

-Here we follow the volume contraction approach which is concerned with obtaining upper estimates for the growth exponents of infinitesimal volumes over an invariant set.
-More rigorously, we deal with the linearization cocycle over the invariant set and its extensions (called compound cocycles) to exterior powers of the phase space (a certain Hilbert space in our case).
-On the abstract level, it will be sufficient to work with linear cocycles over a semiflow or a flow on a complete metric space (possibly noncompact).
+Here we follow the volume contraction approach which is concerned with obtaining upper estimates for the growth exponents of infinitesimal volumes over an invariant set $\mathcal{Q}$.
+More rigorously, we are interested in upper estimates for the largest uniform Lyapunov exponent $\lambda_{1}(\Xi)$ of the derivative cocycle $\Xi$ over the invariant set and its extensions $\Xi_{m}$ (called \textit{compound cocycles}) to exterior powers $\mathbb{H}^{\wedge m}$ of a certain Hilbert space $\mathbb{H}$.
+On the abstract level, it will be sufficient to work with linear cocycles over a semiflow on a complete metric space (possibly noncompact).